What Happens After Your Child’s Autism Diagnosis?

 • Keep a colorful rule list with image aids to help them internalize expectations.

-• Give your child a visual alert before an activity is over.
+• Give your child a visual cue before an activity ends.
 An example would be a come-here hand motion when it’s time to leave a place.

 1. Pay Attention to Sensory Issues